cypherlux/mega-nomz/README.md

 ## Front-end
 On the front-end, I plan to use HTML, CSS, Javascript.
 Maybe I'll throw in some React.
 Idk yet.

+Features:
+- searchable
+- can add to shopping list

 ## Back-end
 In the backend, I'll need:
 - a database